stretchr/testify/README.md

-Testify - Thou shalt write tests
+Testify - Thou Shalt Write Tests
 ================================

 Go code (golang) set of packages that provide many tools for testifying that your code will behave as you intend.